 - Smoke for 3-4 hours, flipping several times during the smoking time.

 - Take the roast off the smoker and place it into your slow cooker.
 Pour in your apple juice or hard cider, cover, and let cook overnight.
+If using an Instant Pot, you can set it to high pressure for 60 minutes with 2 cups of apple juice or hard cider.
+Let the pot naturally release pressure for at last 15 minutes after the cycle finishes.

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.